Our process for the perfect corporate video

 A ‘we’ heavy narration is an easy trap to fall into – but it’s not the best approach to connect with your viewer.

-How you talk naturally is how your narration should be written.
+How you talk is how your narration should be written.

 This means breaking grammar rules.
-(So when you review your script, chuck all your English lessons aside.)
+(Chuck your English lessons away.)

 • If it reads naturally, start a sentence with ‘and’